ekelly/onebusaway/README.md

 6. Open Cloud9 via the AWS console, and go to the terminal window
 7. git clone https://github.com/ekelly/onebusaway.git
 8. run ./cloud9-setup.sh
+9. Edit git user and email address (TODO - can this be set automatically through IAM?)